puppetm4st3r/local_function_calling/README.md

 - Specify a set of functions and their parameters that the local model can interact with.
 - Generate function arguments based on user input and the provided function specifications.
 - Execute the specified functions using the generated arguments.

+## Next steps

+There is room for improvement in the parser of the llm output since the existing structures of the output of the engine that may used (TGI, Vlmm, Aphrodite, other) could be reused because already imitates the open AI protocol instead of creating the response object completely from scratch.

 ## Usage